Frequently Asked Questions

 Wheat is just one of a number of different cereals.
 The most common cereals include maize, barley, oats and wheat.
-Wheat free dog food means that it may contain other cereals, but does not contain any added wheat.
-Our Wonderfully Wheat Free dog foods contain barley and oats which have low GI (glycemic index) values which means they help to stabilise blood sugar levels and as a result give that fuller for longer feeling.
+Wheat free dog food means that it may contain other cereals, but does not contain any added wheat (or wheat gluten).
+Our Wonderfully Wheat Free dog foods contain barley and oats which have low GI (glycemic index) values which mean they can help to stabilise blood sugar levels and as a result give that fuller for longer feeling.
 Importantly, neither barley nor oats contain any wheat gluten, which can often be the common cause of allergies in dogs.

-Grain free dog food means that the product contains no added grains – therefore it does not contain any cereals such as barley, wheat, maize, rice or oats.
-Our Gloriously Grain Free dog foods all use potato as a base, which is an easily digestible source of slow release energy and contains no wheat gluten.
-It is perfect for dogs with sensitive tummies, those with cereal intolerances and a specific need to avoid grains, or purely if you would just prefer to feed your dog a grain free diet.
+Grain free dog food means that the product contains no added grains (also known as cereals) – therefore it does not contain any cereals such as barley, wheat, maize, rice or oats.
+Our Gloriously Grain Free dog foods use potato and/or sweet potato as a base, which is an easily digestible source of slow release energy and contains no gluten.
+It is perfect for dogs with sensitive tummies, dogs that have adverse reactions to cereals and a specific need to avoid grains, or simply if you would just prefer to feed your dog a grain free diet.

-Our range of baked-to-perfection Gloriously Grain Free dry completes and treats and our Gloriously Grain Free wet complete range of dog foods are enjoyed by all dogs looking for naturally wholesome and delicious foods – not just those with a specific need for a grain free diet.
+Our range of oven-baked Gloriously Grain Free dry completes and grain free dog treats and our Gloriously Grain Free wet complete range of dog foods are enjoyed by all dogs looking for naturally wholesome and delicious foods – not just those with a specific need for a grain free diet.